Data Types and Operators in Tableau

 -

-- Date: Represents dates without time information.
+- Date: This data type represents dates without time information.

-- Time: Represents time information without dates.
+- Time: This data type represents time information without dates.

 4. Boolean Data Type: These include-